szczyglis-dev/py-gpt/docs/source/plugins.rst

 .. _plugin-canvas-web-html:

-Canvas and HTML (BETA)
+Canvas (BETA)
 ---------------------------

 .. warning::
    **BETA:** This plugin is experimental and will be expanded in future PyGPT releases.
 Tool behavior and configuration may evolve.

-The **Canvas and HTML** plugin provides a persistent browser/canvas runtime that the model can control as a local tool.
+The **Canvas** plugin provides a persistent browser/canvas runtime that the model can control as a local tool.
 It is intended for interactive HTML/CSS/JavaScript prototyping, live UI work, browser-based demos, external webpages, visual verification, annotations, and local web-project previews.

 The runtime is scoped to its own viewport.
 Canvas mouse and keyboard actions do not use the global desktop pointer or keyboard.
 The model should prefer DOM inspection and stable selectors over raw coordinates whenever possible, and use screenshots when visual verification matters.